 Develop an initial story with a subset of data.

 Example: Suppose I need to buy a car.

-To come up with this decision, we need to investigate many things example consider mileage, cost, big, small, comfort, features etc. as a separate user story.
+To come up with this decision, we need to investigate many things example considering mileage, cost, big, small, comfort, features, etc., as a separate user story.

-So, a functionality is developed incrementally with different data inputs to buy a car.
+So, functionality is developed incrementally with different data inputs to buy a car.

 Sometimes a user story is considered as large because of the different business rules or business standards.